oracle-livelabs/apex/apex-professional-hol11/3-improve-classic-report.md

 - Enhance a Classic Report by modifying its attributes and customizing its design.

 - Implement a Download BLOB feature and display product images directly in the report.

-- Create a modal form for managing products, providing an interactive and efficient way for users to add or edit product data.

 These improvements ensure a more seamless and user-friendly experience in the Manage Products page of your Online Shopping Application.
 You’re now ready to move on to the next lab.